myDevicesIoT/cayenne-docs/docs/FEATURES.md

 Need to find a lost device, or need to monitor the movement of your devices during the day?
 Using Cayenne’s asset tracking features, you can see the past & present location of your devices connected to Cayenne.

-*NOTE: Cayenne currently supports GPS-enabled LoRa devices.
-Additional tracking options and tracking for other devices is coming soon.*

 **Asset tracking visualization**

 After setting up asset tracking on your connected devices, Cayenne gives you an easy way to visualize their current and past locations.
 The [Device Map widget](#features-asset-tracking-map-tracking-features-device-map-features) allows you to view the location history of a single device and any connected sensors.
 Using the [Project Tracking tab](#features-asset-tracking-map-tracking-features-project-tracking-map-features), you can examine the location and history for multiple devices at once. <br/>